abdom000/abdoM000/README.md

 # Hi, I'm Abdelrahman 👋

-I'm a 4th-year Software Engineering student at Kazan Federal University, focused on **Machine Learning** and **Data Science**.
-I enjoy building practical projects that connect data, models, and real-world problems — from clean data pipelines to deployed ML systems.
+I'm a 4th-year Software Engineering student at Kazan Federal University and a learner on the **ML/DS track at School 21** (Sber's peer-to-peer engineering school, part of the 42 Network).

+I build practical ML and backend solutions using Python, SQL, and scikit-learn — with hands-on experience in data preprocessing, model evaluation, API development, and applied AI projects.
+I'm interested in reliable ML systems, AI-assisted products, and real-world data-driven applications.

-I'm currently looking for **ML Engineer** or **Data Science** internship opportunities.
+Currently looking for **ML Engineer** or **Data Science** internship opportunities.

 ---